-There was a father who was well versed in scripture, who held great stature among church goers and the congregation where he prayed publicly.
-With poetic fervor, he would pour his heart out to God in prayer, asking for great knowledge in the Holy ways of Jesus Christ.
-He would quote scripture to greet his brothers and sisters in the Lord.
+I knew a man who had a father who was well versed in scripture.
+His father held great stature among churchgoers and the congregation where he prayed publicly esteemed him.
+With poetic fervor, his father would pour his heart out to God in prayer, asking for great knowledge in the Holy ways of Jesus Christ.
+The man's father would quote scripture to greet his brothers and sisters in the Lord.
 He would smile as he shook the hands of believers and non-believers alike.
 He would give to his neighbor clothes and food.
-Surely this was a godly man.
+Do you think the son saw his dad as a godly man?

-All the while, this father would neglect his own family.
-His son would feel the sting of his dad's belt, while his ears would burn with the scriptures proceeding from his father's mouth.
+That was not the full story he told me about his father.
+All the while, this man's father would neglect his own family.
+The son would feel the sting of his dad's belt, while his ears would burn with the scriptures proceeding from his father's mouth.
 As the doors would close the world outside, this father would become filled with rage, filled with fear, filled with evil.
-Surely, this cannot be a godly man.
+Do you think the son saw his dad as a godly man?

 DOCTRINE #10: SAY VS. DO